dfrib/emacs_setup/README.md

 - [`magit`](https://magit.vc/) for any kind of Git interaction. `magit` is such an awesome Git client that I even sincerely recommend my non-Emacs-colleagues to turn to Emacs/`magit` _solely_ for using Git (naturally sneakily allowing to possibly tempt them to get into all other, never-ending additional upsides of using Emacs).
 - [`ivy`](https://github.com/abo-abo/swiper) for minibuffer code completion.

-Some other convenience packages worth mentioning (as they require Emacs-external dependencies).
+Some other convenience packages worth mentioning (as they require Emacs-external dependencies) are:

 - [`smart-mode-line`](https://github.com/Malabarba/smart-mode-line) with a powerline theme for a nice Emacs mode-line.
   - The `smart-mode-line-powerline-theme` requires you to install [Powerline fonts](https://github.com/powerline/fonts).
 - [`plantuml-mode`](https://github.com/skuro/plantuml-mode) major mode for editing and swiftly pre-viewing PlantUML diagrams.
   - Naturally requires the `plantuml.jar`.

-Finally, I use [`cask`](http://cask.readthedocs.io/en/latest/index.html) to manage package dependencies for my Emacs configuration.
+Finally, I use [`cask`](http://cask.readthedocs.io/en/latest/index.html) to manage package dependencies for my Emacs configuration, which will also hopefully make it easier to successfully follow this guide through, from start to finish.

 # Installing pre-requisites
 (Naturally `git`)